 Which factors go into determining actual cash value?

-Why is ACV important, you ask?
-Because it determines how much your insurance provider will pay you in the event that your insurer declares your car “a total loss.”
-In a nutshell, if the cost to fix damage to your car is higher than a certain percentage of your car’s ACV, it’s declared a total loss.
-In the event your car is totaled under a covered claim, you’ll get reimbursed for its ACV (minus your deductible).
+ACV is important because it determines how much your insurance provider will pay you in the event that your insurer declares your car a total loss.
+If the cost of repairs is higher than your car’s ACV — or a certain percentage of the ACV — the car is declared a total loss.
+Assuming the car was totaled under a covered claim, you’ll get reimbursed for its ACV, minus your deductible.

 Your state or your insurance company decides what percentage of your vehicle’s ACV the damage must exceed for your car to be considered totaled after an accident.